couchbaselabs/mini-hacks/kitchen-sync/xamarin/project/README.md

      taskMgr.DeleteTask (_rows[indexPath.Row]);
  }
 ```
-- Now is a great time to build and run on device.
-You should see all of your new list items saved.
+- Your app now has a database and local persistence!
+It is a great time to build and run the application on device or emulator.
+You should see all of your new list items saved locally.
 - (9A) Let's add sync!
 First, we need to provide a URL for our Couchbase Sync Gateway.
 If you are doing this tutorial on a Mac and deploying to a real device, then enter the IP address of your Wifi interface (i.e. don't use localhost).
 If you are deploying to an emulator, you will need to use `10.0.2.2` if you want to use localhost.
 Add the following member to `MainActivity`:
 ```c#
 private const string SYNC_URL = "http://<YOUR_WIFI_OR_ETHERNET_IP>:4984/kitchen-sync";